Blandford-Znajek jets in galaxy formation simulations: exploring the diversity of outflows produced by spin-driven AGN jets in Seyfert galaxies: Simulation set-up

 The `thin-cooled' CND has the same initial disc structure as the `thin' CND but is cooled using a simple beta-cooling prescription \citep{2007Nayakshin+,2005Rice+, 2003Rice+, 2001Gammie}.
 The cooling enhances the mass flux towards the centre of the CND, providing a setup in which we can assess how the black hole spin direction (and thus the jet direction) evolves due to higher, more sustained rates of mass inflow.
 The cooling also leads to a much denser disc which is likely to provide more resistance to the propagation of the jet.
 The cooling is applied to the gas cells that are in the CND and are not in the jet which we identify using passive tracers.
 For a gas cell with specific internal energy $u_i$, the cooling function is given by

 where $z_i$ and $R_i$ are the vertical and cylindrical radial coordinates of the gas cell relative to the black hole, $R_{\rm c}$ softens the cooling function and ensures that it does not diverge at the origin. $\Omega_{{\rm k},i} = \sqrt{GM_{\rm BH}/ (R_i+R_\mathrm{c})^3}$ is the (softened) Keplerian rotation associated with the gas cell and $\beta$ is a free parameter, calibrated to get the desired amount of cooling.
 Since we cool the disc only with the intention of enhancing inflow onto the black hole, we apply an exponential suppression term, with scale-height fixed by the free parameter $\gamma$ to ensure that disc cells that are entrained by the jet undergo negligible cooling.
 In all simulations presented here, we use $\beta = 10$, $\gamma = 1$ and $R_{\rm c} = 5$~pc which gives sufficiently strong cooling without causing the disc to fragment.
-We switch on $\beta$ cooling during the initial $2$~Myr relaxation period, so as to generate a thinner, denser CND which has a scale-height of $5.00$~pc at the end of the relaxation period.
+The $\beta$-cooling is then active during the initial $2$~Myr relaxation period, so as to generate a thinner, denser CND which has a scale-height of $5.00$~pc at the end of the relaxation period.
+For the jet simulations that have these `thin-cooled' CNDs (see Table~\ref{tab: all runs}), the $\beta$-cooling is also active throughout the entirety of the simulation.